caz1502/caz1502/README.md

-🌱 An aspiring developer currently studying with UNISA
+🌱 An aspiring developer currently studying Full Stack development with the University of Adelaide

 💌 carol.shiers@gmail.com